ggilliom/LevelUp-Su21/README.md

 # LevelUp-Su21

-To run the program, one need only run two things in the terminal:
+To run the program, you need only run two things in the terminal:

 (This assumes that you've installed Python.)